 The Chorale performs regularly on campus in full-length concerts as well as oratorio and opera productions.
 The Chorale also tours regularly, performing community concerts, conducting school music festivals, and singing for churches and Christian schools.

-Whether you are interested in performing in Shakespearean plays such as Hamlet, Macbeth or Othello, or student plays such as The Mousetrap, Our Town and It’s a Wonderful Life, you’ll have the opportunity to audition for a part.
+Whether you are interested in performing in Shakespearean plays such as Hamlet, Macbeth or King Lear, or student plays such as The Mousetrap, Our Town and It’s a Wonderful Life, you’ll have the opportunity to audition for a part.

 You can enjoy these productions in Rodeheaver Auditorium or Stratton Hall, our traditional stages, or in the cozier atmosphere of Performance Hall.